 Active medical implants are electronic devices that are surgically implanted inside the body.
+They have been developed to treat a wide range of ailments (Anders, 2004) such as

-- i.
-They have been developed to treat a wide range of ailments (Anders, 2004) such as - ii. heart pacemakers which makes the heart beat in orderly manner - iii. brain pacemakers for the treatment of Parkinson's disease - iv.
-Nerve signal recorders for use with robotic prosthesis - v.
-Implantable drug pumps - vi.
-Cochlea implants and so on medical implants and sends regular reports to the doctor (health care provider) in the hospital via internet or telephone system.
+- i. heart pacemakers which makes the heart beat in orderly manner - ii. brain pacemakers for the treatment of Parkinson's disease - iii.
+Nerve signal recorders for use with robotic prosthesis - iv.
+Implantable drug pumps - v.
+Cochlea implants and so on hospital via internet or telephone system.
 This can help to decongest the hospital and also gives more comfort to the patent who will be at the comfort of his/her own home.